Aidana-Smagulova/NIPMAP-benchmarking-and-method-application-/README.md

 Prior to anything, the GitHub repository of [NIPMAP](https://github.com/jhausserlab/NIPMAP/tree/main) was cloned to the workspace.

-Runing:
+Running:

 ```bash
 bash running_nipmap.sh
 ```

-Will submit a batch job to the cluster and execute **running_nipmap.py**, where the main spatial analysis is happening.
+will submit a batch job to the cluster and execute **running_nipmap.py**, where the main spatial analysis is happening.

-***Make sure enough data is allocated before running the script.
+Make sure enough data is allocated before running the script.

 ### Parameters to choose:
 In the running_nipmap.py main script, several parameters had to be changed to account for the bone dataset.